HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 Users arrive at this screen from the *Main* screen to register a new Nano Contract associated with a wallet's address.
 The screen features a form with an input field for *Nano Contract ID* and another input field for *Wallet's Address* and a *Register* button.

-Tapping over *Wallet's Address* field the [*Wallet's Address List*](#modal-wallets-address-list) modal opens, containing a list of wallet's address with index and hash information, sorted by index in ascending order.
+The first wallet's address fills the *Wallet's Address* field by default.
+A user can change the address by tapping over *Wallet's Address* field that opens [*Wallet's Address List*](#modal-wallets-address-list) modal, containing a list of wallet's address with index and hash information, sorted by index in ascending order.

 Upon entering a valid *Nano Contract ID*, selecting an available *Wallet's Address* and tapping *Register*, users receive immediate feedback based on the action's outcome: loading, success, or failure.